golemhq/golem/docs/source/custom-actions.md

         cells = row.find_all('td')
         if cells[0].text == owner:
             if cells[2].text == wolf_name:
+                # the name of the wolf is correct, test should continue
                 return
             else:
+                # the name of the wolf is incorrect, fail the test
                 raise Exception('Wolf name for {} is invalid' .format(owner))

-    raise Exception('Owner {} was not found in the table' .format(owner))
 ```

 *Explanation*:

-We define a function that receives two parameters: the name of the owner and the name of the wolf.
+1. We define a function that receives two parameters: the name of the owner and the name of the wolf.

-In first place, we find all the rows of the table, and store them in a *rows* list.
+2. First we find all the rows of the table, and store them in a *rows* list.

-For each row in the *rows* list we search for all the cells of that row (*row.find_all('td')*) and store them in the *cells* list.
+3. For each row in the *rows* list we search for all the cells of that row (*row.find_all('td')*) and store them in the *cells* list.

-Then we ask if the first cell value is equal to the name of the owner, if this is the case, this is the row we are looking for.
+4. Then we ask if the first cell value is equal to the name of the owner, if this is the case, this is the row we are looking for.
 We then ask if the third cell value is equal to the wolf name.
 This is the actual validation.

 Next, go to [The CLI](the-cli.html)